kratisto/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-ca.md

 Yes, please see the [Range slicing](#range-slicing) section for more details.

-### Can I import an ARIN range in campuses accepting only RIPE ranges, and vice-versa?

-Yes, with our updated policy, it is now possible to use ARIN or RIPE IP blocks on OVHcloud campus where the BYOIP product is available.
-We've removed previous restrictions to offer greater flexibility and efficiency in IP address management and allocation.
-You can import and use your IP blocks according to your specific needs, regardless of the geographical location of the campus.

-### Can I import an ARIN AS number with a RIPE IP range, and vice-versa?
+### Can I import an IP and an AS number that are not in the same RIR?

 Yes.